 7. Plan exactly how to carry out the solution.

 Consider how to cope with likely hitches.
 Practice any difficult steps.
-Set a Date and time to review how progress is going with plan
+Set a Date and time to review how progress is going with the plan

 8. Review progress in carrying out the plan.